stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

        $ make allclean
        $ make tra_adv.exe

-   At this point, the compiled application can be run (ensure you have the necessary environment variables set first - see ../1_nemo_psyir/README.md):
+   At this point, the compiled application can be run (either ensure you have the necessary environment variables set first - see ../1_nemo_psyir/README.md - or include them inline as indicated):

-       $ ./tra_adv.exe
+       $ JPK=30 JPI=100 JPJ=100 IT=10 ./tra_adv.exe

    but no timing information is output!